wds4/tapestry-protocol/README.md

 # Protocol: [Tapestry Implementation Proposals (TIPs)](https://github.com/wds4/tapestry-protocol/blob/main/tips/README.md)

-The tapestry protocol is composed of two major sections: TIPs for the *representation* of knowledge and information, called the Concept Graph, and TIPs for delegating the *curation* of knowledge and information to your web of trust, called the Grapevine.
+The tapestry protocol is composed of two major collections of TIPs: the Concept Graph, a set of TIPs for the *representation* of knowledge and information, and the Grapevine, a set of TIPs for delegating the *curation* of knowledge and information to your web of trust.

 # Tables